MayaViljoen/LateralizationProject/README.md

 In each part:  4 blocks of 15 trials were run with the stimulus on one side of the fixation point and then another four blocks were run with the stimulus at the same visual angle on the other side (5 degrees temporal, 5 degrees nasal )

+* For the sake of brevity, this experiment will do 4 blocks of 9 trials, marker can also manipulate the variables

-* The first and Fourth blocks of 15 trials were done with one hand
+* The first and Fourth blocks of 15 (9 in our case) trials were done with one hand

 * The second and third blocks with the other

-## Randomized

-Whether the stimulus would appear in the right or left field, whether the right or left hand would be used first was decided on a random basis for each part of the session

-The order in which the three parts of each session would follow each other was also randomly selected for each subject with the restriction that over the three sessions, the three positions of the stimulus patterns (2,30,35) would constitute a latin square

 **Number of Trials**

-Any given session involved 360 trials altogether, consisting of 60 trials with each of the six retinal points tested.
+Any given session involved 360 (216) trials altogether, consisting of 60 (36) trials with each of the six retinal points tested.
 Half of these trials were with the right hand,
 Half with the left hand